SrivathsanNayak/ethical-hacking-notes/CloudSecurity/SecureCloudApp/README.md

 ## Identity & Access Management (IAM) Definitions

+* Entity - discrete types that will have identity (users, devices, organisations, etc.)

+* Identity - unique expression of an entity within a given namespace

+* Identifier - means by which an identity can be asserted

+* Attributes - facets of an identity

+* Persona - expression of an identity with attributes for context

+* Role - to indicate a persona or subset

+* Authentication - process of confirming an identity (MFA - multifactor authn)

+* Access control - resisting access to a resource; access management is the process

+* Authoritative source - root source for an identity

+* Authorization - allowing an identity access

+* Entitlement - mapping an identity to an authorization

+* Federated identity management - process of asserting an identity across different systems

+* Identity provider - trusted source of identity in federation

+* Relying party - system that relies on identity assertion from identity provider

 ## Identity & Access Management (IAM) Standards

+* IAM for cloud relies on federated identity due to required management of authentication and authorization between cloud consumer and provider.

+* Some common IAM standards for cloud are SAML (Security Assertion Markup Language), OAuth, OpenID, XACML (eXtensible Access Control Markup Language) and SCIM.

 ## Identity & Access Management (IAM) in Practice

+* Managing users and identities for cloud can follow two models:

+  * Free form - multiple identity providers and service providers.

+  * Hub & spoke - multiple providers, combined with a central broker proxy/repo

+* Cloud providers need to support internal identities and federation; consumers need to determine where to manage identities and how to integrate with providers.

+* Additional identity decisions include identity management, identity provisioning process, supporting multiple providers/platforms and deprovisioning.

+* For authentication, MFA options include hard token, soft token, out-of-band password and biometrics.

+* Shift from RBAC (role-based access controls) to ABAC (attribute-based access controls) in identity management is good as ABAC is far more granular and flexible.

+* Identity management recommendations:

+  * Organizations should develop a planned way for managing identities and authorizations with cloud services.

+  * When connecting to external cloud providers, use federation to extend existing identity management.

+  * Consider using identity brokers.

+  * Cloud consumers are responsible for maintaining identity provider and defining identities & attributes.

+  * Develop entitlement matrix for each cloud provider and project.

+  * Translate entitlement matrices into technical policies.